Iris

 That wiring is where projects stall.
 Selecting the right data sources, configuring band combinations, setting up the correct preprocessing chain, ensuring spatial alignment across sensors.
 It is not the analysis itself that takes days; it is the preparation that precedes it.[1]USGS: The Value of Data ManagementMichener (2015): "80% of a scientist's effort is spent discovering, acquiring, documenting, transforming, and integrating data...
 20% is devoted to analysis, visualization, and new discoveries."usgs.gov ↗

-Iris is designed to eliminate the gap between knowing what you want and having a valid pipeline to produce it.
+Iris is designed to eliminate the gap between knowing what you want and having a pipeline to produce it.
 Describe the goal.
-Iris maps it to the Fabric task catalog, selects appropriate sensors and parameters, and generates a Pattern that Engine can execute.
-The output is structured, validated, and constrained: every Pattern is checked against the task registry before it reaches you.
+Iris turns it into a complete Pattern that Engine can execute — recommending the sensors, bands, and preprocessing steps that fit, and checking the result for validity before it reaches you.

 From intent to execution in four steps.